 6. Sentencing Guidelines

-Sentencing for forgery cases in Singapore can also depend on whether the forgery was a first-time offence or a repeat crime.
+Sentencing for forgery cases in Singapore can also depend on whether the offence is a first offence or a repeat offence.
 The Courts have discretion to impose varying sentences depending on the nature of the crime.
-However, for first-time offenders, the Courts tend to impose a prison sentence along with a fine, unless there are strong mitigating factors in the case.
-On the other hand, repeat offenders face more severe penalties, including longer prison terms.
+However, for first-time offenders, courts tend to impose a prison sentence along with a fine unless there are strong mitigating factors.

 Aggravating Factors Affecting the Penalty for Forgery